IFRC DISASTER

 Anticipatory Pillar

-By also funding anticipatory action, IFRC-DREF aims to save more lives and livelihoods, minimize impact, and alleviate suffering by acting before hazards strike.
-This is partially facilitated by a mechanism wherein financial resources are pre-agreed and released automatically once a predetermined trigger is reached, ensuring timely and effective early action.
+IFRC-DREF supports early funding to save more lives and livelihoods, minimize impact, and alleviate suffering by acting before hazards strike.
+This is facilitated by a mechanism wherein financial resources are pre-agreed and released automatically once a predetermined trigger is reached, ensuring timely and effective early action.
 IFRC aims to allocate 25% of IFRC-DREF funding by 2025 to the Anticipatory Pillar.
-In 2023, CHF 9.1 million (12% of the fund) was allocated through the Anticipatory Pillar.
+In 2024, CHF 9.3 million (10.8% of the fund) was allocated through the Anticipatory Pillar.

 IFRC INSURANCE

-The IFRC, in partnership with Aon and the Centre for Disaster Protection, has pioneered a groundbreaking approach: an innovative insurance policy tailored to protect the IFRC-DREF by supplying a financial backstop when needed.
+In partnership with Aon and the Centre for Disaster Protection, IFRC launched a first-of-its-kind insurance policy to protect IFRC-DREF from funding gaps.

-IFRC-DREF Insurance is an innovative finance mechanism that leverages the power of the private sector to make stretched government donor contributions go further.
+IFRC-DREF Insurance is an innovative finance mechanism that leverages the private sector's power to increase stretched government donor contributions.

-Instead of providing money to fund disaster responses as a traditional grant, donors have the option to pay the insurance premium.
-This stretches the value of their contributions and transfers the risk to the private sector if IFRC-DREF funding requests relating to natural hazards exceed available resources.
+Instead of providing money to fund disaster responses as a traditional grant, donors can pay the insurance premium.
+This stretches the value of their contributions and transfers the risk to the private sector if IFRC-DREF funding requests for natural hazards exceed available resources.

-While direct donor contributions to IFRC-DREF will always remain necessary, IFRC-DREF Insurance provides a contingency financing layer and ensures the IFRC network can be there for people affected by disasters quickly, efficiently, and reliably.
+While direct donor contributions to IFRC-DREF will always remain necessary, IFRC-DREF Insurance provides a contingency financing layer.
+It ensures the IFRC network can be there for people affected by disasters quickly, efficiently, and reliably.

 Progress Against Outcomes